debunking driving myths

 Some myths get passed around so much they become confused with fact.
 We’ve all heard the likes of “swallowed chewing gum stays in your system for 7 years” and “we only use 10% of our brains.”

-Driving has its fair share of myths too, so we've taken a look at the most common ones, to separate what's good advice and what's gibberish.
+Driving has its fair share of myths too, so we've looked at the most common ones, 16 of them in fact – to separate the good advice from the nonsense.

 Man eating while driving - is it illegal?